Home - Coding Otaku

 nerd

-obsessed with Anime and Japanese culture (It's not the proper use though).
+obsessed with Anime and Japanese culture (though that's not the proper way to use it).